Last Updated on

 What is Scraping?

 Web scraping, also known as web harvesting and web-data extraction is an online technique of extracting, or stealing, information from websites.
 Often, these software programs will mimic the way humans browse the World Wide Web by either using a low level HTTP, or embedding a common web browser.
 Scraping is a common form of data theft not often defended against by businesses and companies.
+However, reputable companies such as Scraper API offer these valuable services like a rotating proxy so companies can learn key metrics.

 How does Scraping Affect the Consumer?